The Origin of Cow-killing Economics

 In this series, we’ll examine how cow killing became an important part of the modern economic system.
 As this brief history unfolds, note how slaughtering the cow, pushing the ox out of work, and stoking up production for centralized marketing and money-grabbing have led us to the present precarious state of affairs.

 As we drive down the road and see many prosperous hamburger chains, we may take it for granted that cow slaughter has always been a basic feature of civilizations outside India.
 But that is not the case.
 The ancient Egyptians prohibited cow slaughter.
 The Hebrews, among others, restricted it to religious sacrifices.
 Still today, the pastoral peoples of East Africa slaughter cattle only during rituals and ceremonies.
-And in modern communist China, even Mao Zedong himself observed, “Draft oxen are a treasure to the peasants.
+And in twentieth-century communist China, even Mao Zedong himself observed, “Draft oxen are a treasure to the peasants.
 As it is practically a religious tenet that ‘Those who slaughter cattle in this life will themselves become cattle in the next,’ draft oxen must never be killed.”

 One might ask how an avowed atheistic leader such as Mao Zedong could have allowed himself to support a religious belief against killing oxen?
 Anthropologist Marvin Harris suggests that religious and ritual restrictions on cow slaughter and eating of cow flesh were not irrational laws but important tools for the welfare of society.
 The draft power or milk of the animal was too valuable to lose.
 And wasting pasture to feed many cows for slaughter would eventually have brought starvation.